anakitan/wp-project/README.md

 # wp-project
-Short project for managing products in an online store - Web programming
+Short project for managing products in an online store - Web Programming